top of page

 Pharmacogenetic Testing

-Pharmacogenetic testing helps our psychiatric providers learn what medications are likely to be most effective for each patient using a painless saliva sampleLearn more here: Genomind.com
+Pharmacogenetic testing helps our psychiatric providers learn what medications are likely to be most effective for each patient using a painless saliva sampleLearn more here: Genesight.com

 DBH clinicians are committed to helping people from all backgrounds and walks of life overcome challenges so they can live their best lives.

-Our Therapists are Licensed Clinical Social Workers who have been trained to understand how our mental health is connected to other aspects of our lives, such as our living situations and life histories.
-Along with medical help when necessary, talking with a therapist can be very helpful to relieve mental health symptoms.
+Our therapists are Licensed Clinical Social Workers who understand how mental health is connected to different parts of life, like your living situation and personal history.
+Talking to a therapist can help relieve mental health symptoms, especially when combined with medical treatment if needed.
+Therapy can be short or long-term, and may include techniques like talk therapy, CBT, or mindfulness to help you manage emotions and improve your well-being.
+It’s a safe space to explore challenges and find better ways to cope..
 Psychotherapy can be short- or long-term, and along with talk therapy, some therapists use methods such as Eye Movement Desensitization & Reprocessing Therapy (EMDR), which is based on scientific research about how the brain heals from traumatic experiences.
 You can learn more about psychotherapy by clicking here.

 bottom of page